-There are a lot of factors to look at when purchasing a new car, such as mileage, price bodywork and much more.
-But before you even think of buying, you should check what time of the year it is.
+There are a lot of factors to look at when purchasing a new car, such as mileage, price, bodywork and much more.
+But before you even think of buying, you should check the time of the year.

-Some periods of the year are better to buy a car, which is due to several reasons that we will discuss in this article.
+Some periods of the year are better for buying a car for several reasons that we will discuss in this article.
 These tips will save you money on buying a car, whether it’s a new or a used car, so keep reading to save.

 Seasons

-Seasons does seem to have an impact on when you should purchase a car.
-Generally speaking, new cars tend to have a slow sale rate Between May to June and November to December, and buyers tend to wait for the new registration period to get these new shiny plates.
+Seasons do seem to impact when you should purchase a car.
+Generally speaking, new cars have a slow sale rate Between May to June and November to December, and buyers tend to wait for the new registration period to get these new shiny plates.

 So this could help you in your quest to buy yourself a car.

 A key date to note down is the last few days of June.
-We say this because usually, dealers will be trying to sell off their stock to make room for their new registered cars for that year.
+We say this because dealers will usually try to sell off their stock to make room for their new registered cars for that year.

-Dealers are very focused on quarters sticking to the numbers they were aiming for, giving them an incentive to sell more cars at the end of each quarter, so December may be a safe option.
+Dealers are focused on quarters sticking to the numbers they were aiming for, incentivising them to sell more cars at the end of each quarter so that December may be a safe option.

 Dealership Stock

 Getting a deal on a car may coincide with how much stock the dealer has.
-If they feel they have too many cars and need to sell, they will more than likely be willing to deal with you.
+They will likely be willing to deal with you if they feel they have too many cars and need to sell.

-However, it isn’t easy to know when dealers are in this situation.
+However, knowing when dealers are in this situation isn’t easy.
 You may tell the dealer if they are overly friendly and want you to make a purchase.
 You should never feel pressured into a deal.

 Keep It Late

-Sales targets are an essential aspect of any business and even more so with dealerships.
+Sales targets are essential to any business and even more so with dealerships.

 The end of each quarterly target will see many salespeople eager to sell more cars to keep their numbers up, and they are generally willing to strike a good deal if this is the case.